Metadrop/ddev-aljibe/README.md

 xdebug.idekey = netbeans-xdebug
 ```

-NOTE: The `netbeans-xdebug` is the default Session ID value in the the Debugging tab in the PHP Netbeans' configuration dialog.
+NOTE: The `netbeans-xdebug` is the default Session ID value in the Debugging tab in the PHP Netbeans' configuration dialog.
 If you have changed it do it in the `xdebug.ini` file as well.

 ### Xdebug profiler does not save the files